Reasoning-Aware Multimodal Fusion for Hateful Video Detection: Experiments

 Figure~\ref{fig:umap_embedding} visualises the feature space.
 Compared with prior methods, the boundaries between hateful and non-hateful samples in the baseline feature space are blurred, whereas the distribution of RAMF embeddings is more compact and better separated.

-To demonstrate the advantage of our adversarial reasoning design, Figure~\ref{fig:reasoning_compare} presents a qualitative comparison between CoT reasoning and RAMF.
+To demonstrate the advantage of our {contrastive} reasoning design, Figure~\ref{fig:reasoning_compare} presents a qualitative comparison between CoT reasoning and RAMF.
 As shown on the left, CoT produces long but weakly grounded explanations that rely heavily on speculative observations and the absence of explicit hateful cues.
 It fails to resolve ambiguous textual references (e.g., “it”), and its cross-modal analysis remains superficial, offering no mechanism to complete missing contextual information.
-In contrast, RAMF generates structured, adversarial reasoning that systematically explores both hateful and non-hateful interpretations.
+In contrast, RAMF generates structured, {contrastive} reasoning that systematically explores both hateful and non-hateful interpretations.
 The objective description provides a neutral, hallucination-free account of the visual scene, while the hate-assumed and non-hate–assumed inferences offer complementary semantic hypotheses.
-This adversarial setup forces the model to surface potential identity-targeting implications (when present) and, equally importantly, to articulate legitimate non-hateful explanations when the evidence supports neutrality.
+This {contrastive} setup forces the model to surface potential identity-targeting implications (when present) and, equally importantly, to articulate legitimate non-hateful explanations when the evidence supports neutrality.
 As reflected in the figure, RAMF not only resolves ambiguous textual cues but also supplies balanced, evidence-grounded reasoning, enabling more reliable intent interpretation and reducing false positives driven by surface-level correlations.

-To further analyze RAMF’s behavior across different types of instances, we plot the trend of reasoning contributions in Figure \ref{fig:contribution_trend}.
-The upper panel presents the hate reasoning contribution, showing a clear increase when entering the hate-case region (right side of the plot).
-In contrast, the lower panel displays the non-hate reasoning contribution, which remains relatively stable across non-hate cases and slightly decreases in the hate region.
-This trend demonstrates that RAMF adaptively shifts the focus of its adversarial reasoning depending on whether the input contains hateful intent, aligning well with the expected behavior of a robust hate-speech detection model.
+To further analyse RAMF’s behaviour across different types of instances, we plot the trend of reasoning contributions in Figure \ref{fig:contribution_trend}. {Let $A \in {R}^{N \times N}$ denote the averaged attention matrix across heads in the second SCA layer.
+The contribution score of token $i$ is computed as

+which measures how strongly token $i$ is attended to by other tokens.} The left panel presents the hate reasoning contribution, showing a clear increase when entering the hate-case region (right side of the plot).
+In contrast, the right panel displays the non-hate reasoning contribution, which remains relatively stable across non-hate cases and slightly decreases in the hate region.
+This trend demonstrates that RAMF adaptively shifts the focus of its {contrastive} reasoning depending on whether the input contains hateful intent, aligning well with the expected behaviour of a robust hate-speech detection model.